garagehive/garagehive.github.io/docs/testarticle1.md

 **Humm** is a service integrated with Garage Hive that allows customers to have work done on their vehicles or purchase a vehicle using Humm financing.
 Customers can then transfer their bills to Humm and have their needs fulfilled.

+{% include tip.html title="Note" text="To apply for the financing, the customer must have a Humm account." %}

 ## In this article
 1. [Requesting for Humm Financing](#requesting-for-humm-financing)
 2. [Starting the Purchase on Humm Website](#starting-the-purchase-on-humm-website)